PySimpleGUI/DocsCleanup/cookbook.md

 ***Brief summary:***

 Threads can "inject" events and data into a `window.read()` call.
-This allows your application to simply stop, pend and awaken immediatrely when something happens.
+This allows your application to simply stop, pend and awaken immediately when something happens.
 This makes for zero CPU time used when nothing's happening and it means 0ms latentcy.

 ### The Long Operation

 A classic problem of GUI programming is when you try to perform some operation that requires a lot of time.
-The problem is simple enough.... you have a GUI and when you press a button, you want a 10 second operation to take place while you're GUI patiently waits.
+The problem is simple enough.... you have a GUI and when you press a button, you want a 10 second operation to take place while your GUI patiently waits.

 What happens to most people that give this a try gets the dreaded windows/linux/mac "Your program has stopped responding do you wish to close it"